 Again, this isn’t to say that people who commit crimes should be exonerated.
 And as an experienced Los Angeles criminal defense attorney will tell you, Southern California white collar crime cases are often extremely complicated, and defendants who do commit wrongs often should (and want to!) correct what they have done wrong, remunerate victims, and generally “clean up their messes.”

 But identifying and developing your best path towards a good criminal defense is a complicated business.
-Attorney Michael Kraut of the Kraut Law Group is a unique defense attorney, in that he spent the lion’s share of his career as a prosecutor for the City of Los Angeles.
+Attorney Michael Kraut of the Kraut Criminal & DUI Lawyers is a unique defense attorney, in that he spent the lion’s share of his career as a prosecutor for the City of Los Angeles.
 Today, he represents criminal defendants, and not only has he gotten great results at jury trials, but he has also gained the respect of other lawyers, judges, and media (KTLA Los Angeles, New York Times, Fox News, etc.) for his compassionate, ethical, and skillful work.